Shuaibu78/Project1/README.md

 - A picture

--The details about the members
+- The details about the members

 - A navigation and footer

 - It also contain comment on each tag

-CONTRIBUTORS
+# CONTRIBUTORS
 - Shuaibu78
 - f-u-njoku